Rush Limbaugh, having more fun than a human being should be all I have because I am doing what I was born to do.

 But you don't want to prop up something that you might politically disagree with.

-But at the same time, uh you wondered if what he did was going to hurt their growth.
+But at the same time, you wondered if what he did was going to hurt their growth.

-Uh they're still growing, but the not as rapidly.
+They're still growing, but not as rapidly.

 And the future doesn't look as rosy as it did years ago because the market, the smartphone market's getting saturated.